GwerhDev/ArtificialIntelligence-API/README.md

 ## Usage

-From client, you can use TensorFlow library to fetch the next models
+From client, you can use TensorFlow library to fetch the next models:

 ### Celcius to Fahrenheit